atlassian-labs/compiled/README.md

 npm i ttypescript --save-dev
 ```

-Add the transformer to plugins:
+Add the transformer to your `tsconfig.json` plugins:

 ```diff
 {